Generic Name: romiplostim (roe-mi-PLOE-stim)

-Romiplostim injection is used to treat low blood platelet counts (thrombocytopenia) and help prevent bleeding in patients with a blood disorder called chronic immune thrombocytopenia (ITP). romiplostim is used after a splenectomy (surgery to remove the spleen) or when other medicines, such as steroids or immunoglobulins, have not worked well enough.
-Platelets help clot the blood, so a person with thrombocytopenia may have bleeding problems.
+Romiplostim injection is used to treat low blood platelet counts (thrombocytopenia) and help prevent bleeding in patients with a blood disorder called immune thrombocytopenia (ITP).
+Romiplostim is used after a splenectomy (surgery to remove the spleen) or when other medicines (eg, steroids or immunoglobulins) have not worked well enough in adults or children 1 year of age and older with ITP for at least 6 months.
+Platelets help clot the blood.
 Romiplostim works by stimulating the bone marrow to produce more platelets.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For romiplostim, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to romiplostim or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of romiplostim injection in children 1 year of age and older with ITP for at least 6 months.
 However, safety and efficacy have not been established in children younger than 1 year of age with ITP.